wix-incubator/wix-ui-tpa/docs/CONTRIBUTION.md

 * `docs` folder - for `storybook` documentation.
     * `index.story.ts` - The storybook configuration.
     * `examples.ts` - The examples that will be displayed in the storybook under the `usage` tab.
-    * `Component.WiringExample.tsx` and `Component.WiringExample.st.css` - Define the `Settings Panel` tab in the component story page.
-This will allow our users to see all the overridable params of the component.
 * `index.tsx` - for exporting.

 ## Developing A Component